rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Expressions/Equivalent Expressions/index.md

 ---
 title: "04 Equivalent Expressions"
-description: "Equivalent expressions are obtained through symbolic transformations, allowing us to simplify and understand algebraic expressions.
-Properties like the distributive and commutative properties help in these transformations.
-The distributive property allows expressions under multiplication/division to be written as addition/subtraction.
-The commutative property states that order can be switched in addition and multiplication operations.
-However, it does not hold for subtraction and division."
+description: "This article explains the concept of equivalent expressions and how to use symbolic transformations to find them.
+It also discusses the distributive property and the commutative property as properties that can be used for symbolic transformations."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00